kgen-protocol/platform-protocol-api-docs/docs/Esport Protocol V1/Tech integration/api-touchpoints.md

     "wallet_address": "[WALLET_ADDRESS]",
     "earned_balance": 0,
     "bought_balance": 0,
+    "bonus_balance": 50,
+    "lazy_balance": 50,
-    "bonus_balance": 0,
+    "on_chain_balance": 0,
     "wallet_transaction_error": false,
-    "created_at": "2024-01-29T17:53:26.934052",
-    "modified_at": "2024-01-29T17:53:26.934052",
-    "lazy_balance_delta": 0,
+    "lazy_balance_delta": 50,
-    "is_lazy_balance_updated": true,
+    "is_lazy_balance_updated": false,
-    "lazy_balance": 0,
+    "created_at": "",
+    "modified_at": "",
-    "on_chain_balance": 0
+    "minWalletBalToWithdraw": 0
 }
 ```

 # API Documentation: Wallet Transaction History API

-## Endpoint: GET `/api/v1/wallet/lazyChain/transactions/:wallet_address?token={token}`
+## Endpoint: GET `/fe/wallet/transactions`
-This endpoint retrieves the transaction history of a specific wallet address, providing a detailed view of all transactions associated with it.
+This endpoint retrieves the transaction history of a specific user, providing a detailed view of all transactions associated with it.

 #### Request Header
 - `Content-Type`: application/json
-- `x-clientID`: [Your Client ID] – Your unique client identifier.
-- `x-clientSecret`: [Your Client Secret] – Your client secret for authentication.
+- `user-jwt-token`: Users JWT token for authentication.

-### Path Parameters
-- `wallet_address`: The unique blockchain address of the wallet whose transaction history is being requested.

 ### Response Structure
-The response is a JSON object with two key arrays: `fromTransactions` and `toTransactions`.
+The response is a JSON object with `last_evaluated_key` for pagination and three key arrays: `fromTransactions`, `toTransactions` and `transactions`.
 Each array contains transaction objects detailing the history of transactions.

-- `fromTransactions`: Transactions sent from the specified wallet.
+- `fromTransactions`: Transactions sent from the specified user.
-- `toTransactions`: Transactions received by the specified wallet.
+- `toTransactions`: Transactions received by the specified user.
+- `transactions`: Transactions by the specified user.

 Each transaction object includes fields such as:
 - `uid`: Unique identifier of the transaction.